 They each poured all of their resources into designing what would be their first polysynth, and their last synth.
 Each of them collapsed under the financial strain of the effort.

 ARP was only able to produce a handful of units of its monster polysynth, the Chroma, before bankruptcy forced the company to liquidate in 1981.
-The rights to the Chroma were sold to Fender, who rebranded and sold it as the Rhodes Chroma.
-Moog released the Memorymoog in 1982, and the even more hastily developed Memorymoog Plus expanded version soon afterwards, right as they were forced to transition away from producing their own synth designs and start using their factory to do contracted work for other companies.
+They sold the rights to the Chroma to Fender, who rebranded and sold it as the Rhodes Chroma.
+Moog released the Memorymoog in 1982, and the even more hastily developed Memorymoog Plus expanded version soon afterwards, but soon after transitioned away from producing their own synth designs and started using their factory to do contracted work for other companies.

 When you look inside the MemoryMoog, it definitely looks like something produced in a time of desperation.
-It basically looks like a huge mess inside.
+It is pretty much a huge mess inside.
 There are many different types of connectors and cables flopping around in all directions.
 It really contrasts starkly to the neatly organized and service-friendly Oberheims and Sequentials of a similar scale.

 We have worked on quite a few MemoryMoogs and MemoryMoog Pluses at this point and learned a lot about what is essential to making them reliable.
 It is not the kind of synth that is really worth working on unless you are going to do a lot of work.
 I think if someone called us up and said “I just bought a MemoryMoog that has never been serviced but everything works except this 1 thing, could you fix it for me?” we would have to tell them that we just CAN’T work on a MemoryMoog that way.
 An unserviced MemoryMoog is just going to continue to have one issue after another until it is fully overhauled, but after a full overhaul it can be pretty reliable.

 The last MemoryMoog we worked on was a Plus and required probably the most extensive overhaul we’ve ever done on one of these.